 Motivational Interviewing (MI)

-Motivational interviewing is a form of therapy used to motivate the individual in changing toxic behavior.
+Motivational interviewing is a form of therapy used at our California dual diagnosis treatment center to motivate the individual in changing toxic behavior.
 It’s a patient-centered model of counseling, and it generally follows these steps:

 - Engaging: Discussing issues, concerns, and hopes, and establishing a foundation of trust with the recovering individual.